sbpp/sourcebans-pp/README.md

 After successfully installing all dependencies you can procede with the [quickstart](https://sbpp.dev/docs/quickstart/) guide.

-## PHP 8.1 major changes
+### PHP 8.1 major changes
+## Upgrade
+*If you ran the installer, this step is unnecessary.*

+Upgrading from 1.6/1.7, requires a new [configuration value](/blob/php81/web/config.php.template#L43) to be set.
+To do this, please run the `upgrade.php` script.
+Once done, delete it, as it may output sensitive information.

-### Smarty
+#### Smarty
 #### Updated Smarty version dropped support for the `{php}` tag.
-Custom themes have to use the new [`{load_template}`](https://github.com/sbpp/sourcebans-pp/blob/php81/web/includes/SmartyCustomFunctions.php#L54) tag.
+Custom themes must to use the new [`{load_template}`](https://github.com/sbpp/sourcebans-pp/blob/php81/web/includes/SmartyCustomFunctions.php#L54) tag.

 #### JWT Update
+*If you ran the installer or upgrade file, this step is unecessary.* \
-JWT secrets are no longer stored in the databse as they are generated using a secret key.
+JWT secrets are no longer stored in the database as they are generated using a secret key.
-    - Add constant `SB_SECRET_KEY` to config.php.

 ### Compiling SourceMod plugins